leaysgur/slides/docs/skyway_ug_tokyo-6/index.md

 ---

-## これなに
+## What's this?

-- WebRTC関連APIの用途をトラッキングできる特別✨なページ
+- The special✨page which tracks WebRTC API usage
   - `navigator.mediaDevices.getUserMedia(constraints)`
   - （`navigator.mediaDevices.getDisplayMedia(constraints)`）
-  - `new RTCPeerConnection(configuration)`とその後
+  - `new RTCPeerConnection(configuration)` and its details
-- 🥇: Chromeでのみ利用可能
+- 🥇: Available in Chrome
-  - 🥈: Firefoxにも`about:webrtc`というものがある
+  - 🥈: Firefox has `about:webrtc`
-  - 🥉: SafariはDevToolsにちょっとリッチなロガーがあるだけ...
+  - 🥉: Safari has only logger function for DevTools
-- 特別ではあるが、その実態はただの**Webページ**
+- It is special, but just a **Web page**

 ---

-## ただのWebページならば
+## If it's just a web page

-- ChromeのDevToolsでそのしくみを丸裸😻にできる！
+- We can debug it w/ Chrome DevTools😻
-- ので、やってみたという話をします
+- And done!

 ---